-The thing in the basement that you could watch things on, my mom called a “television”, and what she watched were “programs”.
+The thing in the basement that you could watch things on, mom called a “television”, and what she watched were “programs”.
 Her favorite programs were “soap operas”.
 I tried watching them with her a couple times but nothing happened except grownup women and men talking and mostly being sad or mad.
 She also watched the “news” which I liked sometimes, like that time when we watched a rocket take off.

 Dad also called it a “television” but he called the things you watched “shows”.
 His favorite shows were “westerns” where grownup men with guns and cowboy hats were shooting bad guys who usually tried to shoot them first.

 Molly called it a “TV” and watched “shows”.
 Her favorite was “Sky King” of course, which she liked to watch with her dad.
-It was like a western because they wore cowboy hats and where they were didn’t have any trees, but the good guys flew airplanes instead of shooting guns.
+It was like a western because they wore cowboy hats and where they were didn’t have many trees, but the good guys flew airplanes instead of shooting guns.

 Molly’s mom called it “television”, but she did not like it so she also called it the “boob tube”.
-She thought watching it a lot “rotted your brain” and made you dumb.
+She thought watching it a lot “rotted your brain” and made you stupid.
 She did watch the news, but I don’t think she liked that either.

 I called it “television” sometimes, but mostly “TV” because that was what Molly called it.
 I also called them “shows” like Molly and my dad, and my favorites were “cartoons”, which Molly watched too sometimes.

 The show I liked the best was called “Captain Kangaroo”.
 He was a grownup with white hair on the top part and the bottom part of his head, but he talked more like a kid.
 He was always trying to figure things out and he would talk to other grownups but also puppets and a big clock with eyes.
 And best of all he would talk about a cartoon and then you would see it.